LiMinggang/madedit-mod/README.txt

 Fix: Syntax highlight of Keyword should override special word prefix #164
 Fix: A multi-line search result bug(MadEdit can not display/copy multi-line result) #173
-Fix: Need to toggle the QuickSearch Bar more simply #172 Update translation
+Fix: Need to toggle the QuickSearch Bar more simply #172
+Fix: Macro recording should set position before recording the command #174 Update translation

 Mod v0.4.0